FoxBary/twitterxdownload/README.md

 - Node.js 20+
 - Git
 - A server with Coolify installed
-> Get a supercheap and stable server from RackNerd (https://my.racknerd.com/aff.php?aff=10399)
+> Get a supercheap and stable server from VmShell (https://vmshell.com)

 ### Local Development Setup